 It can lead to inflammation of your liver, scarring, and even eventual cirrhosis.

-While the first step to avoiding these issues is to lose any extra weight, there are more things you can do to protect your liver and keep it functioning optimally.
+While the first step to avoiding these issues is to follow a healthy diet low in unhealthy fats and maintain a healthy weight, there are more things you can do to protect your liver and keep it functioning optimally.

 Tree Spinach for Liver Health

 Chaya, also known as “tree spinach” or “Mayan spinach,” is a plant native to Mexico’s Yucatan Peninsula and is very similar to spinach.
 But, although many people across Mexico make chaya a staple of their diet, here in the U.S. it’s rarely used as a vegetable.

 However, according to new research published in Evidence-Based Complementary and Alternative Medicine that should change…

 Data from the study showed that chaya acted as a potent anti-inflammatory for both acute and chronic inflammation of the liver.
 In fact, it worked just as well as the prescription drug, phenylbutazone, which it was tested against.

 And, the benefits of chaya didn’t end there…